Dean Township, Pennsylvania

 Dean Township is a township in Cambria County, Pennsylvania, United States.
 The population was 391 at the 2010 census.
-It is part of the Johnstown, Pennsylvania Metropolitan Statistical Area.
+It is part of the Johnstown, Pennsylvania Metropolitan Statistical Area despite being much closer to Altoona.

 Geography

 Dean Township is located in northeastern Cambria County at 40.59° N by 78.47°W, approximately 19 mi northeast of Ebensburg, the Cambria County seat, and 12 mi northwest of Altoona.
 The township is bordered by Blair County to the east.
 The western border of the township follows Clearfield Creek, a northward-flowing tributary of the West Branch Susquehanna River.
 Pennsylvania Route 53 runs through the western side of the township, following Clearfield Creek, leading southwest to Ashville and north to Coalport.
 Unincorporated communities in the township include Dean in the northwest and Dysart in the west, both along Clearfield Creek and PA 53.

 According to the United States Census Bureau, the township has a total area of 54.0 km2, all land.